readyplayerme/rpm-unity-sdk-core/.github/latest.md

 ## Changelog

-### Updated
+### Added

-- updated xr animation avatars to use the improved skeleton
+- XR template avatar added to the Resources folder